Try our Symptom Checker Got any other symptoms?

 Dr Hilary Jones, GP, author and medical broadcaster, qualified at the Royal Free Hospital in 1976.

 He has been ITV ‘s Health Editor on TV-am, Daybreak and Good Morning Britain since 1989.

-His extensive and varied medical career has seen him working as a single-handed medical officer on Tristan to Cunha, the most isolated inhabited Island in the world, and as a troubleshooting medic for the oil industry in Shetland.
-He has been described as the U.K.’s most well-known and trusted GP and his TV broadcasts have seen him cover breaking medical news stories not just at home but internationally.
+His extensive and varied medical career has seen him working as a single-handed medical officer on Tristan da Cunha, the most isolated inhabited island in the world, and as a troubleshooting medic for the oil industry in Shetland.
+He has been described as the UK’s most well-known and trusted GP and his TV broadcasts have seen him cover breaking medical news stories not just at home but internationally.

-He appeared on BBC 1’s “The Health Show” alongside Terry Wogan, more recently he presented “How the NHS changed our World “ on BBC 2 and reached the later stages of Dancing on Ice on ITV.
+He appeared on BBC 1’s “The Health Show” alongside Terry Wogan.
+More recently he presented “How the NHS changed our World “ on BBC Two, and reached the later stages of Dancing on Ice on ITV.

 The travel bug has now affected so many people it has become something of a modern epidemic.
 According to the Office for National Statistics, there were an astonishing 7 …